Computational Micromagnetics based on Normal Modes: bridging the gap between macrospin and full spatial discretization: Methods

 \subsection{Conservative Dynamics - non linear regime}

-When the perturbation to the equilibrium state brings the magnetization dynamics out of the linear regime, the assumption of Section \ref{sectionA} $\|\bm m_0 + \delta \bm m_\perp\| \sim 1$ does not hold any longer and hence eq. \eqref{eq:lin_norm_mod} describing the normal modes amplitude evolution is not valid anymore.
-In the following, we arrive to a new system of ordinary differential equations which generalizes equation \eqref{eq:lin_norm_mod} for nonlinear magnetization dynamics.
-As a first step we decompose the magnetization field according to the following formula:
+When the perturbation of the equilibrium state brings the magnetization dynamics out of the linear regime, the assumption of Section \ref{sectionA} $\delta\bm m\approx \delta \bm m_\perp$ does not hold any longer and hence eq. \eqref{eq:lin_norm_mod} describing the normal modes amplitude evolution is no more valid.
+In the following, we arrive at a new system of ODEs which generalizes equation \eqref{eq:lin_norm_mod} for nonlinear magnetization dynamics.
+As a first step, we decompose the magnetization field according to the following formula: